makrai/notes/bender20-understanding-in-data-acl.md

   * NLP experts speaking with the media are being appropriately careful
   * popular press gets it wrong, such as (6) from the B2C website

-> pattern recognition [is used] to better understand how human beings communicat
+> pattern recognition [is used] to better understand how human beings communicate

 * BERTology: what exactly it is about language that the large LMs implic repr
   * probing tasks (e.g. Adi+ 2017; Ettinger+ 2018) has been used to show that